WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 : An integer (Section 4.5 of {{!I-D.ietf-httpbis-header-structure}})
   representing a Unix time.

-The "certUrl" parameter is *not* signed, so intermediates can update it with a pointer to a cached version.
+The "cert-url" parameter is *not* signed, so intermediates can update it with a pointer to a cached version.

 ### Examples ### {#example-signature-header}